google/dspl/docs/dspl2-spec.md

 * Each value corresponds to one row in the table.
 All possible values of the `codeList` must appear in the table.
 * The first column is called "codeValue", and contains the code for each value.
 * Each subsequent column has the name of the property it represents.
+    * For properties specified in `dimensionProperty`
+       * If a `tableMapping is present, the `tableMapping`'s `columnIdentifier` is the column name.
+       * Otherwise, the  `propertyID` is the column name.
     * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en".

+If a `tableMapping` has a `value` property, this is used instead of the corresponding column in the CSV file, if present.

 If a single `parentProperty` is specified and refers to a `DimensionProperty` whose `propertyType` is a `CategoricalDimension`, that dimension is called the **parent dimension** for this dimension, and its values are the **parent values** for the `DimensionValue`s they occur in.